AmrSaber/redirector/readme.md

 In case the request comes from a domain that matches several redirection rules, redirector will redirect to the first exact match if it's found, otherwise, it will redirect ot the first match with wildcard.

+## Logging

+Redirector logs different events (like starting server, configuration parsing and update, received requests) to STDOUT, and logs errors and warnings to STDERR.

 ## Bugs and Feature Requests

 If you find any bug, or want to request any feature, feel free to [open a ticket](https://github.com/AmrSaber/redirector/issues).